 It Is Not Accurate

-Another misconception about speech recognition systems is that they aren’t accurate.
+Another misconception about speech recognition software is that they aren’t accurate.
 Well over the last decade or so we have seen technology come along way.
 This includes computers, phone systems, and more.
-The speech recognition systems that we have today are far more efficient and accurate, and rarely miss anything that comes out of your mouth.
+The speech recognition technology that we have today is far more efficient and accurate, and rarely miss anything that comes out of your mouth.

 It Will Replace Keyboards

 Speech recognition may be a great tool, but it is unfair to say that it will replace traditional input methods like typing.
 However, speech has become a popular interface in our modern gadgets.
 The reason why some voice recognition software system users don’t use keyboards is that they have some physical problem or disability.
 However, many people prefer being able to use both keyboards and speech recognition software.

 It Is Expensive